Mexicali Baja California, Mexico Travel Guide

 Discover the diverse natural beauty surrounding Mexicali.

 Parque Nacional Constitución de 1857: Found in the Sierra de Juárez mountains, this national park contrasts with Mexicali's desert.
-It features forests of pine trees and a small lake (Laguna Hanson), offering hiking and camping.
+It features forests of pine forests and a small lake (Laguna Hanson), offering hiking and camping.

 San Felipe: Access to beautiful beaches on the Sea of Cortez.